Botanical Name: Filipendula ulmaria.

 Therapeutic Uses, Benefits and Claims of Meadowsweet

-The fresh root is frequently utilized in small amount in many homeopathic preparations for various ailments.
+The fresh root is frequently utilized in a small amount in many homeopathic preparations for various ailments.
 The active ingredients present in this medicinal plant are essential oils, flavonoids, phenolic glycosides, salicylic acid, and tannins.

 Meadowsweet was one of the three holiest medicinal herbs of the Druids.
 The flowering twigs and leaves are used various medical preparations.